 Second, I’m fully aware of the fact that we live under a capitalist society and have to work within that machine in order to survive.
 I don’t need the reminder; it’s everywhere.

 I can’t turn my head without seeing advertising of products I don’t need.
+(Yes, I’m fully aware of the irony of having ads scattered about this blog–but running a website isn’t free!)

 I can’t work on a creative project without the insidious, ingrained thought of, “Can I find a way to profit from this?”

-(Hell, even this blog was started because I was desperate to find a way to “make a living” while doing something I love – writing.)
+(Hell, this blog was started because I was desperate to find a way to “make a living” while doing something I love – writing.)

 I’ve more or less accepted that capitalism isn’t going anywhere in the near future, and that I’m gonna have to find a way to provide for myself amidst a world in which profit is seen as more important than people.